 If you think you’re better at intermediate planking, try this single-arm modified plank.
 The one-arm plank is one of the advanced variations requiring good balance, core strength, and endurance.

-To do the Single Arm Plank
+To do the single-plank

 - Get into a normal forearm plank position with your legs straight behind you.
 Keep your body straight from top to bottom.
-That’s starting position.
+That’s the starting position.

 - Tight your abs and glutes muscles and slowly lift your one arm up until it is parallel to the floor.

-- Bring it down and lift the other one, hold and return back to the floor to complete one rep. Do as many reps as you can.
+- Bring it down and lift the other one, hold and return to the floor to complete one rep. Do as many reps as you can.

 - Keep your body firm to avoid any disbalance during the movement.